pernaess/home-assistant-statens-vegvesen-vehicle/README.md

 ## License

 This project is licensed under the MIT License.
+The software is provided "as is", without warranty of any kind.

 See the LICENSE file for details.